SCOLIOSIS IDIOPATHIC ADOLESCENT

 Scoliosis study: does your back shape change how you see yourself?

-Knowledge-focused Recruiting nowThis study looks at how the shape and twist of the back relate to how teenagers with scoliosis feel about their own body image.
-Researchers will measure back asymmetry in 40 teens aged 11 to 18 with moderate scoliosis.
-Participants will also fill out a questionnaire about how the…
+Knowledge-focused Recruiting nowThis study looks at how the shape of the back (both side-to-side and twisting) relates to how teenagers with scoliosis feel about their own body image.
+Researchers will use a safe, radiation-free 3D scanner called BACKSCNR to measure back asymmetry in 40 teens aged 11-18 with mod…

 Matched conditions: SCOLIOSIS IDIOPATHIC ADOLESCENT